dmpop/bash-pubkit/README.md

 ## Usage

-To compile project files into an ebook in the EPUB format, switch to the _bash-pubkit_ directory and run the _compile.sh_ as follows:
+To compile project files into a book in the EPUB format, switch to the _bash-pubkit_ directory and run the _compile.sh_ as follows:

     ./compile.sh /path/to/book/dir

 ## Book template

-Bash Pubkit comes with an example ebook project called _Book template_.
+Bash Pubkit comes with a example book project called _Book template_.

 ## Directory structure

-A basic skeleton of an ebook is as follows:
+A basic skeleton of a book is as follows:

 - metadata.yaml
 - bookcover.jpg